johnkoht/kohdr/README.md

   rake db:migrate

-### Step 5.
+### Step 4.
 Start building

+Profit.
 Once you've set up your rvmrc and database you should be ready to go.
 Start your rails server and navigation to localhost:3000/users/sign_up to create an account.

 ## OAuth